idmillington/gnoam/README.md

   depend on the filter, and if a filter has no parameters, then the parentheses after the filter name are optional.

-The `set-after`, `as` and `filter` clauses are order-dependent.
+The `as` and `filter` clauses are order-dependent.
 Filters can be applied before or after the replacement content is saved.
 All `where` clauses are reverted after these clauses are processed, in the reverse order that they were set.

 The order of `set` and `where` clauses are honored.

+Further refinement of the order of setting values can be achieved by moving set clauses out into empty tags.
+So to set the value after a tag is processed, you can do this:

+    [tag-to-replace][;set foo = 2]

-Data
+### Data
----

 Gnoam is data driven.
-Generation begins with the `[root]` node (by convention, any can be specified) and a namespace of data.
+Generation begins with a root node and a namespace of data.
 That data can be queried and modified during text generation.

 Data can consist of numbers (floating point), strings of text, or objects.
+Objects are Lua-like: they represent both name-to-value mappings and lists of data.

+Numeric values can be given as literals.
+Literal strings of text can be enclosed within single or double quotation marks.

+    set name = "Bob"

+Strings can have escape sequences for whitespace and quotation marks.

+And object literal can be given using curly braces with items separated by commans and key-to-value pairs separated by a colon:

+    set foo = {bar: 4}

+The empty object can be given with `{}` or the `new` keyword:

+    set foo = new
+    set foo = {}

-Objects are Lua-like: they represent both name to value mappings and lists of data.
-An object is created by either assigning to a field within it, using the `new` keyword, or using curly braces as an object literal.
-E.g. if `foo` doesn't exist yet:
+And object is also created by assigning to a field within it.
+So if `foo` doesn't exist yet:

     set foo.bar = 4

 creates `foo` as an object and sets its `bar` property.
-As does
+It is equivalent of

     set foo = {bar: 4}

-Where
+#### Boolean values and flags

+Numbers are used to represent boolean values.
+Where zero is false and anything else is true.
+To ease the common case where variables just represent whether something has been done or seen (often called 'flag' variables), `set` and `where` can be given just a variable name, and they set the value to 1.
+For example

+    [tag set variable]
+    [tag set variable 1]
-    set foo = new
+    [tag set variable = 1]

-creates `foo` as an empty object.
+are equivalent.

+Similarly in `if` expressions, a variable used in a boolean expression will be `true` if the variable is not defined, if it is the number zero, if it is the empty string, or if it is the empty object.
+So we can test for the variable above in a rule with

+    [another-tag if variable] -> ...

-### Operators
+#### Operators

 When setting data, the `=` operator is optional, so the above could be